chhylp123/hifiasm/README.md

 ## <a name="why"></a>Why Hifiasm?

-* Hifiasm delivers high-quality assemblies.
+* Hifiasm delivers high-quality telomere-to-telomere assemblies.
 It tends to generate longer contigs and resolve more segmental duplications than other assemblers.

 * Given Hi-C reads or short reads from the parents, hifiasm can produce overall the best